Frequently Asked Bankruptcy Law Questions

 It depends.
 A Chapter 7 bankruptcy is called a “liquidation” bankruptcy because if you have any assets that are not “exempt”, a bankruptcy trustee liquidates or sells your property and distributes the proceeds to your creditors.
 In Massachusetts, there is an exemption of up to $500,000 of equity in your house and $7,500 of equity in an automobile necessary for the debtor’s transportation or $15,000 of equity if you are 60 years old or older.
+In Connecticut there is an exemption up to $75,000 per person of equity in a house and $3,500 in an automobile.
 However, if you have a mortgage or a car loan, you are required to continue to pay those secured debts in order to keep your house or car.

 What is a creditor/debtor?

 A creditor is the individual, bank, taxing authority, or other company that is owed money.
 A debtor is the person who owes money.

 What is secured/unsecured debt?

 A secured debt is a loan secured by collateral, like a mortgage or car loan.
 The agreement between the bank and the debtor is that if the debtor does not pay the loan the bank will foreclose or repossess the collateral that you agreed would be collateral.
 An unsecured debt has no collateral, credit cards, medical expenses and personal loans are all examples of unsecured debts.